Towards Practical Encrypted Network Traffic Pattern Matching for Secure Middleboxes: Experiment and Evaluation

 We report the performance comparison over real-world data in Table~\ref{tbl:real}.
-We encrypt a 1500-byte packet as the encrypted traffic and use Snort ruleset to inspect the traffic on the middlebox.
-The result shows that our client only sends $7500$ bytes to the middlebox to inspect the given packet, which is $13$-$15$ times smaller than~\cite{Desmoulins2018,sherry2015blindbox}.
+We encrypt a 1500-byte ($n=1500$) packet as the encrypted traffic and use Snort ruleset ($|D_R|=82, \Sigma D_R=4142$) to inspect the traffic on the middlebox.
+The result shows that our client only sends $7500$ bytes to the middlebox to inspect the given packet, which is $13$-$79$ times smaller than~\cite{Desmoulins2018,sherry2015blindbox}.
 When inspecting a 100-byte pattern in the ruleset, although SEST~\cite{Desmoulins2018} and our middlebox leverage the linear scan to inspect the packet, SEST needs $600$ ms to finish the inspection as it is based on the public-key cryptographic scheme, which is very slow in practice, while our middlebox based on SHVE only needs $43~\mu$s.
 As reported in BlindBox~\cite{sherry2015blindbox}, inspecting one rule against a packet only requires $5~\mu$s.
 Note that our inspection delay is also in the microsecond-level, which is negligible in real-world scenarios.
 Also, the testbed machine they used is much better than ours.

-{\bf Deployment cost comparison.} To further illustrate the practicality of our middlebox, we estimate the deployment cost of our scheme and the representative (i.e., BlindBox~\cite{sherry2015blindbox}) of tokenisation-based approaches~\cite{sherry2015blindbox,yuan2016privacy, lan2016embark}.
+{\bf Deployment cost comparison.} To further illustrate the practicality of our middlebox, we estimate the deployment cost of our scheme and the representative (i.e., BlindBox~\cite{sherry2015blindbox}) of tokenisation-based approaches~\cite{sherry2015blindbox, yuan2016privacy, lan2016embark, fan2017spabox,ning2019privdpi,ning2020pine}.

-In this cost estimation, we assume that the enterprise deploys a 7/24 pattern matching middlebox on AWS to examine all its traffic.
-In particular, the enterprise hires a c5.2xlarge EC2 instance (8 cores, 16 GB RAM) to host the middlebox module.
-Note that this instance has sufficient memory for the proposed middlebox since the previous evaluation shows that $1$ GB is enough to store the encrypted pattern list and filter generated from ETOpen ruleset.
+Here, we assume that an enterprise deploys a 7/24 pattern matching middlebox on AWS to examine traffic, and a c5.2xlarge EC2 instance (8 cores, 16 GB RAM) is hired to host the middlebox module.
+Note that this instance has sufficient memory for the proposed middlebox since our previous evaluation shows that $1$ GB is enough to store the encrypted pattern list and filter generated from ETOpen ruleset.
 To have a consistent and stable network connection with higher bandwidth and throughput, the enterprise connects its network to the EC2 instance through AWS Direct Connect~\cite{aws2019direct}.
 However, due to the traffic size under BlindBox is $15$ times larger than our middlebox, BlindBox needs higher network capacity in order to achieve similar performance as our middlebox.
 For instance, if our middlebox requires $1$ Gbps bandwidth to guarantee a low delay, then BlindBox should use the $10$ Gbps plan instead.